Mortgage Relief For Our Clients Affected By COVID-19

 If you’re worried about making your mortgage payments, here’s what you should know:

-- You can find resources online: By logging into your Rocket Account,1 you’ll be able to make your payment, find FAQs on the impact of COVID-19 on your mortgage and apply for assistance if you need it.
+- You can find resources online: By logging into your Rocket Account,1 you’ll be able to make your payment, find FAQs for clients experiencing hardship and apply for assistance if you need it.

 One of the assistance options available is called a forbearance.
 Let’s get into a little more detail so you really understand how it works and if mortgage forbearance is a good idea for you.